sethmichel/Trading_Data_Analysis/README.md

    - Takes **MUCH longer** but does 1 grid search per time range
    - **Critical:** You can find the optimal parameter combination for different periods of the day, which is much more useful

-### What It Does (Complex)

-#### 1. Data Preprocessing

-- Preprocess data to make a complex dictionary which breaks apart into many numpy arrays
-- These arrays contain indexes for all trades that each target and each stop loss value hits
-- **This converts TONS of compute areas from O(n) time to O(1) time**

-#### 2. Masks / MeshGrid

-- **Pre-process boolean masks** for all valid parameter combinations
-   - Lets me sometimes convert comparisons from O(n) to O(1) time, and lets me utilize numba for parallel processing, however is a bit slower in other places but worth it for memory savings
-   - Store and pass around boolean masks instead of lists (~2 KB instead of 8 Bytes).
-At this scale, it matters a lot
-   - Overall: Largest memory savings technique used and Simplifies things a lot

-#### 3. Parallelization - Will Max Out Your CPU

-- **Numba Configuration:**
-   - Set to use all available CPU cores
-   - @jit sets up compiler to handle parallel processing

-- **SIMD Usage:**
-   - Data is morphed such that I can take advantage of SIMD in my CPU
-   - If data is in continuous memory (like numpy arrays but not Python lists), it can do **8 operations at once** instead of 1

-- **NumPy Vectorization / Broadcasting:**
-   - So efficient that it's basically parallel.
-It processes the whole array "at once"

-#### 4. Batch Processing & Pruning - Will Max Out Your RAM

-- **Batch Processing & Pruning:**
-   - Only processes X many combinations per batch so we don't run out of RAM (2.5 million in my case)
-   - Each batch is processed and the top results are saved
-   - Keys for processed batches and data are still very large so we prune out the list every so often (when we reach 400,000 in my case)

-#### 5. Uses Numpy and Machine Code (Numba) Instead of Python

-- Numpy can do vectorization/broadcasting to do many computes at once (like a for loop but way faster than O(n) time)
-- Numba is made for parallelization and is in machine code

-#### 6. Misc Optimizations

-- **Avoid Slow Structures:**
-   - No slow structures like dictionaries or `np.where()` are ever used unless unavoidable
-   - This is why there are so many numpy and numba maps/arrays everywhere
-   - Small time saves in many places add up quickly
-   - **Example:** Removing `np.where()` in 1 spot can be 2 million fewer calls per batch and turn 19 second areas into 3 second areas. and there's 650 batches.
-That's 2.8 hours.
-   - At this scale, even function calls are time consuming
-   - Those are minimized

-- **Logical Rules:**
-   - Basic rules to skip logically invalid combinations